Devilman Crybaby: Plot

-High school student Akira Fudo lives with his only friend and longtime crush Miki Makimura, her brother Taro, and her parents Noel and Akiko.
+High school student Akira Fudo lives with his only friend and longtime crush, Miki Makimura, her brother Taro, and her parents, Noel and Akiko.
 When Akira attempts to defend Miki from a gang led by rapper Wamu, he is rescued by his childhood friend Ryo Asuka.
 Ryo tells Akira that his recent expedition to the Amazon rainforest revealed the existence of demons, but that the world's governments are suppressing this information.

-Planning to expose the demons, Ryo takes Akira to an underground nightclub; he attacks its patrons with a broken bottle, causing demons to appear.
-Ryo films the demons massacring the humans but is attacked and pinned by a demon.
+Planning to expose the demons, Ryo takes Akira to the Sabbath Party at an underground nightclub; he attacks its patrons with a broken bottle, causing demons to appear.
+Ryo films the demons massacring the humans, but is attacked and pinned by a demon.
 Akira's will overpowers Amon, a powerful demon who tries to possess him, transforming him into Amon's demon form and allowing him to slaughter the demons.
-Ryo and Akira fight several demons including Amon's lover Sirene, her associate Kaim, and the sadistic Jinmen who is responsible for the deaths of Akira's parents.
+After fighting out of the Sabbath, Akira and Ryo fight several demons, including the sadistic Jinmen, who is responsible for the deaths of Akira's parents, Amon's lover Sirene, and her associate Kaim.
+At some point, Ryo eventually reveals on television that track star Moyuru Koda and fellow female athlete Miki "Miko" Kuroda are also demons, leading Akira to recruit them.

-Akira and Ryo's friendship becomes strained over time due to Ryo's extreme actions to protect Akira's secret.
-Ryo eventually reveals on television that track star Moyuru Koda is a demon.
-The revelation of the existence of demons triggers a global panic, leading humanity to turn on itself while the demons begin possessing humans on a large scale.
-Disgusted by Ryo's apathy toward the chaos he has caused, Akira, alongside Koda and fellow devilman Miki "Miko" Kuroda, begin trying to find other Devilmen.
-As Tokyo descends into chaos, Miki's family fall victim to the police and are buried by Akira outside the city.
-Confused by his own actions, Ryo returns to the Amazon rainforest.
+As the series progresses, Akira and Ryo's friendship becomes strained over time due to Ryo's extreme actions to protect Akira's secret.
+The revelation of the existence of demons triggers a global panic, causing riots and paranoia that begin to escalate as humanity turns on itself.
+In contrast, the demons begin to grip the world's population and possess humans on a large scale, thereby spreading fear and distrust throughout society.
+Disgusted by Ryo's apathy toward the chaos he has caused, Akira, alongside Koda and Miko, begins trying to find other Devilmen and resolves to contact them to form a team dedicated to protecting humankind from the demons.

-After returning, Ryo lies about the origin of demons during a worldwide broadcast and shows footage of Akira transforming into Devilman, and the world descends into mass violence and genocide.
-After talking to social media to defend Akira, Miki and her friends are violently murdered by a paranoid mob who believes them to be demons.
-A grief-stricken Akira kills the mob in retribution after witnessing them maniacally parading around with the dismembered bodies of his friends on sticks.
+Having become remorseful and confused by his actions, Ryo returns to the Amazon rainforest, where he lies to acknowledge the origin of demons during a worldwide broadcast on national television before he publicly exposes Akira's identity by showing footage of his transformation into Devilman.
+This revelation causes the world to descend into chaos through mass violence and genocide; Miki's family falls victim to the police and is buried by Akira outside the city.
+After taking to social media to defend Akira, Miki, and her friends are violently murdered by a paranoid mob who mistakenly believe them to be demons.
+Devastated after witnessing the mob maniacally parading around with the dismembered bodies of his friends on pikes, the grief-stricken Akira incinerates the entire mob in retribution.